 Attackers have the option of attempting to Suicide to quickly reach Catwalk, but it is much riskier for them to do so.
 Top Mid is on the Terrorists side of the map and there is a small potential hiding area on the left side though it is often called “Right Side Mid” instead since the Defenders use the callout most.
 Top Mid connects to the true Mid which is where the Lower Tunnels connect to the hallway.

 Going through the Mid Doors leads into the CT Mid which is a sizeable room with few cover options and connects to the Counter Terrorist Spawn.
-The Mid areas are narrow on this map, they are potential chokepoints.
-Attempting to move through them without having control is risky.

 The area connecting Site A to the Terrorists is called the Long and is also where the Pit can be found.
 Long refers to a wide area and for the Terrorists, going the long way to Top Mid also brings them past the Outside Long.
 Going through the Long Doors there will lead into an extensive area with distinct types of Pit areas but going towards Site A is the A Long.